zsisco/hidddaeus/README.md

 # `hidddaeus`
 A **H**uman **I**nterface **D**evice **D**aemon for **D**etecting **A**nomalous **E**xploits in **U**ser **S**pace

+`hidddaeus` is written by Zachary Sisco (2016), and it uses code adapted from HID Listen and Raw HID I/O Routines by PJRC.COM, LLC and is released under the GNU General Public License version 3.

 ## Overview
 A vulnerability in the USB software stack allows a device to register as an arbitrary number of interfaces.
 Attackers exploit this vulnerability by masquerading a malicious USB device as a Human Interface Device (HID).
 Through this, the USB device emulates the functionality of a keyboard to inject malicious scripts stored in its firmware onto the host.